-As we enter this school year, we know that this will be unlike any other we have encountered.
-After all, there was no pandemic 101 in college, right?
-Let’s talk about how we can connect with our students in the online space.
-We know that relationships are first and foremost when it comes to teaching and delivering content.
-Rita Pearson states, “Kids don’t learn from people they don't like.”
-So true right!
+As we enter this school year, we know this will be unlike any other we have encountered.
+After all, there was no pandemic 101 in college.
+Let's talk about how we can connect with our students in the online space.
+We know that relationships are first and foremost when teaching and delivering content.
+Rita Pearson states, "Kids don't learn from people they don't like."
+So true!

 I love how @GiuliaPucciEDU shared this takeaway from Rita Pierson’s “Every kid needs a champion” @TEDTalks